 - Comfrey brings calcium (amongst other things), a key ingredient for fruit production.
 Adding it regularly from now on in, greatly reduces the stress that comes with low calcium levels.

-Add a cup or 2 of your homemade fermented nettle and/ or comfrey tea, to your regular biological sprays.
+Add a cup or 2 of your homemade fermented nettle and/ or comfrey tea, to your regular biological sprays or just use it on it’s own.
 Monthly if all is well, or as much as weekly if your trees are stressed in any way.

 If you have none to hand, never fear – make a brew today.
-Its super quick and easy and will be ready in about a week if weather is warm.
+Tis super quick and easy and will be ready in about a week if weather is warm.

 Make no mistake, these sprays aren’t the saving grace, rather the cherry on the top of your diverse, living garden.
 Trees themselves, are equipped with an almighty defence mechanism that kicks into action when pathogens come knocking, as long as the tree’s immunity is in peak condition.